Updated: Nov 14, 2021

 Think about exercise therapy.
 You can give the patient some things to do for mobility at home on their off days.
 But in many cases, you want to be two to three times a week for an exercise plan.
 And the same goes for laser therapy.
 Two to three times a week is often about right, because it gives the tissue some downtime and time in which they can heal and recover and improve tissue health in-between the application of exercise and laser therapy.

 Also, the very high dose obviously helped with reducing pain, but maybe the researchers would have seen better pain relief as well as better range of motion improvements with a lower dose.
+(To learn more about dosing, check out our instant-access course here.)
 Now again, they didn't do anything wrong.
 Actually, the patients came out doing much better with laser than they did without getting laser.
 Laser Therapy Institute exists to provide fine-tuned laser therapy protocols, settings, treatment plans, frequency, how long the treatments are, how to even apply the laser, what patterns should be used.

 Laser Therapy Settings and Protocols

 Studies like this are exactly why we are able to have those protocols because research shows us what effective and ineffective protocols look like.
 We know from clinical experience how patients present and how laser therapy can power their improvement.
-If you want to learn more about our protocols, please head over to the website.
-You can contact us and tell us more about your clinic and what you're looking to do with laser therapy.
-We offer a large variety of training options that can be customized to fit your needs.
+If you want to learn more about our protocols, you can contact us and tell us more about your clinic and what you're looking to do with laser therapy.
+We offer a large variety of training options that can be customized to fit your and your patients' needs.